kcarnold/cs344/content/units/02data/lab/index.md

 ### Get one channel

-The second batch is the color channel (red, green, and blue).
+The second axis is the color channel (red, green, and blue).

 You can provide multiple indices at the same time, e.g., `images[0, 0]` is the *red* channel of the first image.